GHOST HUNTING EQUIPMENT 101

 Full Spectrum Light - Specially made for Full Spectrum video capture this Full Spectrum light has Infrared, Red, Blue, Green, and Ultravoilet LEDs for true full spectrum illumination.
 No white or clear light are emitted from them helping maintain a low light room while investigating.Infrared Camcorder Light - This light has 36 LEDs for a good IR light source.
 It will attach to just about any camcorder via a shoe or tripod mount.

 Laser GridHave you ever caught movement on camera and you can't quite make out it's shape or whether it even has a mass to it?
 Using a laser grid helps determine both!

 I have been using custom made laser grids for years to more clearly detect when movement happens and help define it's shape and whether it actually has some kind of mass to it.
 It's best to place a laser grid in front of a running camera throughout the investigation.
 Upon review if movement happens it will be obviously apparent by the breaking of the laser pattern.
 You can from there go frame by frame in the video marking where the pattern shifts thereby drawing an outline shape of the entity itself.
 If the pattern moves a certain way you can even determine if the entity has 3-dimensional mass and map that as well.

 Suggested Lasers:Laser Grid Scope - his high powered laser emits a grid of green dots useful for detecting shadows or general visual disturbances during an investigation.
 Set it in front of a running camera to catch potential evidence.
-6X STRONGER than the imitators.

 Ever received reports of footsteps or shadow people?
 It's relatively common.
 Motion sensors are a good way to detect movement.